Tabriz Vocational Museum: Description

 Tabriz Vocational Museum was established by the efforts of a sculptor, writer and collector named Reza Sarabi Agdam.
 The opening of the museum took place on May 11, 2017.
 The museum has exhibits reflecting the historical professions of Azerbaijan.
 Other exhibits include Thomas Edison's flashlight, an unparalleled collection of lanterns in the Middle East, a Timurid Koran, a map of the Gajar and Tsarist frontiers after the Turkmenchay Treaty, items from the Nazi German embassy, and weapons from various historical periods.

 Closing of the museum

-For 3 years, the museum operated completely free of charge.
-Unfortunately, the museum was not supported by the state and officials over the years.
-The museum's founder, Reza Sarabi Agdam, said he had received only empty promises and encouragement from officials over the years.
-Although he received offers to sell his collections from several foreign countries and some major cities in Iran, the collector did not accept these offers.
-The Tabrizian collector, who collected old things and especially cameras with his own money without any help from any government agencies, was forced to collect exhibits from the Vocational Museum after 3 years because the municipality of Tabriz did not keep its promise to buy cameras.
-The museum was closed on May 18, 2020, International Museum Day.
-This incident caused public anger and discontent.
+For its first three years, the museum operated free of charge.
+According to founder Reza Sarabi Agdam, the institution received limited official support despite repeated discussions with local authorities.
+Although he reportedly received offers from foreign buyers and other cities in Iran to acquire parts of the collection, he declined them.
+In 2020, after disputes over municipal support and funding commitments, the museum’s exhibits were removed, and the museum closed on 18 May 2020, coinciding with International Museum Day.
+The closure received public attention and criticism locally.